-Core engagement is important and it's something you should be implementing before your training, especially on lifting days.
+Core engagement is important and it's a technique you should be using during heavy lifting days.
 So, we want to make sure that you're confident with activating your core before and during your workout.
 Keep on reading to learn everything about your core, plus our favorite simple core activation exercises to do before your workout to get the most out of your training!

 What does 'engage your core' even mean?